aws-samples/sagemaker-ssh-helper/README.md

 ![Screenshot](images/guidance-diagram.png)

-Once you become familiar with the library, check the [Flow Diagrams](Flow_Diagrams.md) of the common use cases.
+If you want to understand deeper how both the SageMaker service and the SageMaker SSH Helper library work, check the [Flow Diagrams](Flow_Diagrams.md) of the common use cases and carefully read all sections of the documentation.

-Make sure you also looked at our [Frequently Asked Questions](FAQ.md) as well as the existing both open and resolved [issues](https://github.com/aws-samples/sagemaker-ssh-helper/issues?q=is%3Aissue), before raising a new issue or question.
+Make sure you also looked at our [Frequently Asked Questions](FAQ.md), especially at the [troubleshooting section](FAQ.md#troubleshooting), as well as at the existing both open and resolved [issues](https://github.com/aws-samples/sagemaker-ssh-helper/issues?q=is%3Aissue).

 ## Getting started